Are Allergies Hereditary? Everything You Need To Know

 Frequently Asked Questions

 Anyone can develop allergies at any point in their lives.
-If you have parents or siblings that are allergic to pollen, animal dander, and dust mites, then there's an increased risk that you'll become vulnerable to allergies.
+If you have parents or siblings who are allergic to pollen, animal dander, and dust mites, then there's an increased risk that you'll become vulnerable to allergies.

 With sublingual immunotherapy, you can retrain your immune system to stop reacting to the allergens that you are allergic to.
 This can help you get rid of your allergies for long-term relief.